Employee Experience Management: Fostering a Culture of Excellence

 Employee Retention

 Replacing an employee is much more expensive than retaining your current employees.
-US employers spend up to a trillion dollars in turnover expenses every year.
-Employees who are happy and engaged, however, have no reason to take other interviews, and are much less likely to leave the company than those who don’t feel engaged.
+Employees who are happy and engaged, however, have no reason to take other interviews, and are much less likely to leave the company than those who don't feel engaged.

 Company Productivity